declension/squeeze-alexa/README.md

  * Full coverage of all LMS features, plugins or use cases - but it aims to be good at what it does.
  * A public / multi-user skill.
 This means **you will need Alexa and AWS developer accounts**.
  * A native LMS (Squeezeserver) plugin.
 So whilst this would be cool, at least there's no need to touch your LMS.
- * Easy to set up :scream:
+ * Easy to set up :scream: (it's getting easier though with more setup automation)
+ * Funded or officially supported by anyone - it's an open-source project, so please [help out](#contributing) if think you can.

 ### Supported Languages
  * British English :gb: